Veselin-Genadiev/SusiWars/README.md

 ========

 A quiz game, written on Ruby
 with Sinatra.
-It is ment to
+It is meant to
 be used by students in Sofia
 University.
 Use susi details
 to login